 Academic probation includes, but is not limited to: 7-11 credits of BC/C grades, 6-8 credits of C grades, 1-2 credits of F or U grade, a second term and/or overall grade point of less than 3.000.
 Academic probation is determined on a term-by-term basis and will not be applied to any subsequent term, as long as the student satisfies the conditions for Good Standing for each term in which the student is enrolled.

 Students that have unsatisfactory coursework are subject to academic dismissal (Required to Withdraw for Academic Reasons - RWAR) from their graduate program and the Graduate School of Management.
-In addition, these students will also be ineligible for financial aid due to failure to maintain Satisfactory Academic Progress.
+In addition, these students will also be ineligible for financial aid due to failure to maintain Satisfactory Academic Progress (SAP).

 Unsatisfactory work includes:

-- Attempted 9 or fewer total units and have less than a 2.500 Cum GPA.
+Attempted 5-9 total units and have less than a 2.500 Cum GPA.

-Refer to the complete Financial Aid Satisfactory Academic Progress policy on the OSFA website. http://www.marquette.edu/mucentral/financialaid/resources_elig_standards.shtml
+Satisfactory Academic Progress: Refer to the Financial Aid Satisfactory Academic Progress policy on the Office of Student Financial Aid website, which provides complete information on SAP.

-Students may initiate an appeal to the academic dismissal (RWAR) in writing by following the deadlines outlined in the academic dismissal letter and utilizing the GSM Appeal Academic Dismissal/Satisfactory Academic Progress form (http://www.marquette.edu/mucentral/registrar/documents/Form-GraduateSchoolofManagementAppealAcademicDismissalSatisfactoryAcademicPr.pdf) and responding to all of the questions therein.
+Students may initiate an appeal to the academic dismissal (RWAR) in writing by following the deadlines outlined in the academic dismissal letter and utilizing the GSM Appeal Academic Dismissal/Satisfactory Academic Progress form located on the Marquette Central academic forms website and following all of the instructions therein.
 This appeal is submitted to the Associate Dean of the Graduate School of Management, who will confer with the director of the student’s program.
 The Associate Dean has three business days in which to respond to the appeal.
 If the dismissal is upheld, the student has three business days to further appeal any dismissal in writing to dean of the College of Business Administration.
 The decision of the dean is final.
 Students who do not appeal the RWAR by the deadline will have all classes dropped from any subsequent terms in which they are enrolled.

-Students may initiate an appeal to these alternative dismissals in writing, by following the deadlines outlined in the dismissal letter, usually within six business days after the date of notice.
+Students may initiate an appeal to this alternative dismissal in writing, by following the deadlines outlined in the dismissal letter.
 Students who do not appeal the alternative dismissal by the deadline, will have all classes dropped from any subsequent terms in which they are enrolled.
 Appeals are made in writing to the director of the program (for M.B.A. students, send to the GSM associate dean).
-The director has six business days to review the request and respond to the student in writing.
+The director has three business days to review the request and respond to the student in writing.
 If the dismissal is upheld by the director of the program, the student has three business days to further appeal any dismissal in writing to the associate dean. (for M.B.A. students, the second appeal is sent to the executive associate dean, who will also respond in three business days).
 If needed, a third appeal may be sent in writing to the dean of the Graduate School of Management.
-The dean will respond in writing within six business days.
+The dean will respond in writing within three business days.
 The dean of the Graduate School of Management’s decision is final.
 If the dismissal is upheld, all classes will be dropped from any subsequent enrolled terms.